kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Framebar advancing forward means it continuously overwrites its oldest contents with new data to display.
 ; This could be bad if you wanted to study why a combo dropped, as some knockdowns can be very long and erase all the info you wanted to see.
 ; Setting this to true may prevent that.
-; The first frame when the opponent is in OTG state and onwards - those frames do not get included in the framebar.
+; The first frame when the opponent is in OTG state (meaning if they get hit now, it will be OTG) and onwards - ; those frames do not get included in the framebar when this setting is true.
-; If you recover from your move later than the opponent enters OTG state, the frames are included for your whole recovery for both you and the opponent, ; which means OTG state may partially or fully get included into the framebar.
+; But if you recover from your move later than the opponent enters OTG state, the frames are included anyway for your whole recovery
+; for both you and the opponent, which means OTG state may partially or fully get included into the framebar even while this setting is true.
 ; In such cases, look for an animation start delimiter on the opponent's framebar, shown as a white ' between frames. considerKnockdownWakeupAndAirtechIdle = false

 ; Specify true or false
 ; After waking up, or leaving blockstun or hitstun, or airteching, usually there's some strike and/or throw invul while ; you're idle and are able to fully act.
-Framebar only advances forward when one or both players are not idle, however, ; if this invul is present, then by default the framebar will advance anyway.
-You can set this setting to false to prevent that
+Framebar only advances forward when one or both players are not idle, however, ; if this invul is present, you can set this setting to false to advance the framebar anyway. considerIdleInvulIdle = false
-; and consider being idle while having invul as still being idle. considerIdleInvulIdle = false

 ; Specify true or false.